aaronmams/jekyll-now/_posts/2017-04-21-United Airlines part 2: an optimal ticketing example.md

 $$\pi(n) = nt - (k-n)*penalty, if k>s$$
 $$\pi(n) = nt - (s-k)*c, if k<s$$

 We can model the probability of all $n$ ticketed passengers showing up for a flight as a binomial distribution.
-This approach essentially treats every individual as his/her own independent experiment and says that if the probability of a success ('showing up for the flight') on any one trial is $p$, then the probability that we will get $k$ successes in $n$ trials is:
+This approach essentially treats every individual as his/her own independent experiment and says that if the probability of a success (showing up for the flight) on any one trial is $p$, then the probability that we will get $k$ successes in $n$ trials is:

 $$p(x=k) = \frac{n!}{k!(n-k)!}p^{k}(1-p)^{n-k}$$

 We can use this to solve the optimal overbooking problem by observing that expected profit for the airline is the profit under each passenger scenario (k people show up for a flight where n tickets were sold) weighted by the probability of each scenario.

-A little more concrete: let's assume we have 30 seats on an airplane.
+A little more concrete: let us assume we have 30 seats on an airplane.
 The expected value of selling 31 seats is:

 $$p(1 out 31 people show up)*\pi(1) + p(2 out of 31 people show up)*\pi(2) + ... + p(30 out of 31 people show up)*\pi(30) + p(31 people show up)*\pi(31)$$

 In this case $\pi(x)$ is the profit realized by the airline if $x$ people show-up for the flight.

 Now, the last piece we need for this example is the probability of success on any one trial.
-In our computational exercise we will experiment with the probability, but for now let's fix it at 0.98.
+In our computational exercise we will experiment with the probability, but for now let us fix it at 0.98.
 Then the expected value of selling 31 seats for a flight that has 30 seats is:

-$$\sum_{k=1}^{k=31}=\frac{31!}{k!(31-k)!}0.98^{k}0.02^{31-k}\pi(k)$$
+$$\sum_{k=1}^{k-31}=\frac{31!}{k!(31-k)!}0.98^{k}0.02^{31-k}\pi(k)$$

 ## When don't you overbook?